A charming & idyllic hideaway situated on the eastern side of Coniston Water.

 We can offer free use of a 1 acre enclosed field in Coniston village, perfect for off the lead running, walking, training and playing.
 Use by arrangement only.
 Please contact the office for availability.

-Bed linen, towels, electricity, Wi-Fi, oil central heating & initial logs for the fire.
+Bed linen, towels, electricity, Wi-Fi, oil central heating & initial logs for the fire during cooler weather.

 Reserved parking for 1 car.

 The cottage is most suitable for two people, a fantastic 'romantic retreat'.
-Due to the layout of Badger's the property is not suitable for infants except in exceptional circumstances and by prior arrangement only.
+Due to the layout of Badger's the property & garden is not suitable for children unless by prior arrangement only.

 Public Transport 1.5 miles